jedevc/fyp-report/report.md

 abstract: |
-  Capture the Flag competitions are rapidly increasing in popularity as a method for learning about cybersecurity, however, running these competitions is time-consuming and difficult to manage, due to the need to produce new and interesting challenges.
+  Capture the Flag competitions are rapidly increasing in popularity as a technique for learning and teaching computer security, however, they are time-consuming and difficult to manage, due to the need to produce new and interesting challenges, and the inability to detect widespread cheating.

-  In this report, we present a Domain-Specific Programming language for rapidly designing and producing randomized C-based reverse-engineering and pwnable challenges.
+  In this report, we present a Domain-Specific Programming language for rapidly designing and producing randomised C-based reverse-engineering and pwnable challenges.
 We also introduce a new technique for automatically varying the semantic structure of specifications, over both the spatial domain of memory and the temporal domain of the call flow graph.